Skip to content

 Raw Data Now!

-Tim Berners-Lee, father of the World Wide Web and the Semantic Web, […]
+Tim Berners-Lee, father of the World Wide Web and the Semantic Web, talked in TED 2009 about the origin and evolution of […]

 12 March 200924 May 2020Semantic Web